 After 2002, the BJP in Gujarat had found it easier to win over the minority Shia Muslims, who tend to be more affluent.
 Now, the party seems to be successfully wooing leaders, and voters, from the majority Sunni sect as well.

-Raheel Dahttiwala, a sociologist at Oxford University, noted that this trend began in 2009.
-“It was in 2009 that the BJP began the process of reconciliation with Sunni Muslims of Gujarat through its Sadbhavna Mission,” he said.
+Raheel Dhattiwala, a sociologist at the University of Amsterdam who examined violence against Muslims in Gujarat in relation to the BJP’s electoral prospects for her PhD thesis at the University of Oxford, noted that this trend began in 2009.
+“It was in 2009 that the BJP began the process of reconciliation with Sunni Muslims of Gujarat through its Sadbhavna Mission,” she said.
 “Many Sunni Muslim clerics came out in support of the BJP.
 Noticeably, between 2009 and 2013, the BJP nominated 297 Muslim candidates for various local body elections and 148 of them won.
 Most nominations were given to Sunni Muslims.”

 “Though affected alike by the riots, Shia and Sunni Muslims have had different stances towards the BJP,” Dhattiwala explained.
 “While the Sunnis, who are the majority Muslim sect in Gujarat, have traditionally been anti-BJP, Shias – Dawoodi Vohras and Khojas – who are mostly businessmen, have been inclined towards whichever party has been in power.”

 By 2012, however, some Sunni Muslim clerics were openly supporting the BJP.
 Most notably, Jaimiat-e-Ulema-e-Hind president Maulana Mahmood Madani commended Modi for his “inclusive treatment of Muslims” in Gujarat in 2013.